 is an independent, Berlin-based graphic designer for digital and print.
 He develops visual identities, publications, books, websites and other materials for cultural and commercial clients.
-It is his strong believe that a close dialogue with his clients and partners leads to unique and unexpected outcomes.
+It is his strong belief that a close dialogue with his clients and partners leads to unique and unexpected outcomes.

 In 2015 and 2016, Enno worked for Studio Manuel Raeder and publishing house BOM DIA BOA TARDE BOA NOITE.
 During this time, he developed and designed artists’ books and editions for Pedro Barateiro, Karl Holmqvist, Leonor Antunes, Victor Man and Henning Bohl, among others.
 In addition, he co-created the visual identity of Galerie Neu, Berlin, and co-designed the website of Mendes Wood DM, São Paulo.
 Enno studied visual communication at Bauhaus-University Weimar and Ecole cantonale d’art de Lausanne.
 In the summer semester of 2016, together with designer Anna Teuber, he led a class at Bauhaus-University Weimar called Der Blumenstrauß.
 The two also developed the identity and website for the Los Angels based studio California Carts.
 Currently, Enno is drawing a serif typeface together with artists Nuno Luz and Michael Stevenson.
 Furthermore he is working on a catalogue about the sculptural work of artist Jose Dávila, together with graphic designer Santiago da Silva.

-together with Leonard Hartmann.
+together with Leonard Herrmann.
 Red Dawn is a straightforward headline font based on the steel structure of a sign on the roof of a former sock factory just outside the Old Town in Tallinn, Estonia.
 Each of its characters is formed through the modular combination of two shapes—one short and one long—which can also be represented as sounds.
 This gives each character a unique sound signature which can be read’ by a listener, allowing the font to function as an alternative to Morse code.
 It was developed over the course of three days, together with Jungmyung Lee and under the supervision of Karel Martens, during a workshop at the Asterisk Summer School in 2015.

 Abrupt Rules / Wild Child